LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-faqs.md

 The different originates from the methodology funnel metrics are computed:

-* LiveEngage campaign BI uses both the Visit session start time and the event time to match between the date/time filter and the metric results
+* The Conversational Cloud campaign BI uses both the Visit session start time and the event time to match between the date/time filter and the metric results
 * Analytics Builder uses only the Visit session start time

 #### Example